-You’ve come with a fantastic plan to renovate your living room, and it involves knocking down a wall.
-But before you do anything, make sure you aren’t dealing with a weight bearing wall.
+You’ve come up with a fantastic plan to renovate your living room, and it involves knocking down a wall.
+But before you do anything, make sure you aren’t dealing with a weight-bearing wall.

 What is a load bearing wall?
 It’s the structure that holds the weight of your house.
 Each property has multiple building walls that distribute the load and move it to the structure’s foundation.
 If you knock down this wall, there’s a danger the entire house will collapse.
 But how to tell if a wall is load bearing?
 Keep reading to learn about the most reliable methods to identify these structures!

 Ways of Identifying Load Bearing Walls

 An exterior wall is often a load bearing structure.
 But it’s much harder to identify interior walls that take the weight of the entire house.
 Here is how to tell if a wall is load bearing with the highest accuracy!

 Check Your House’s Blueprints

 If you participated in building the home, you might have blueprints.
 Perhaps previous owners left them in the house.
 But in most cases, you’ll have to go to a local city hall and ask for a copy of the blueprints.
 You’ll need to pay a small fee, but this document is a reliable source of structural information about your home.

 The blueprints don’t always show load bearing walls.
 But if you look at the basement floor and framing plans, joist direction could give you valuable information.
 Blueprints also indicate the latest permitted changes to your home.
 If you notice a difference to the current situation, consider that a warning.
 The previous owner might have done remodeling without a permit, which could be a safety risk.

 Head to the attic to assess your house’s structure from above.
 Pay attention to the ceiling joists below and analyze the situation.
 If you notice roof or beam support on top of the wall you want to remove, it indicates a load bearing structure.